 Making a presentation at a Public Utilities Board Hearing requires 2 weeks prior notice.
 Simply be prepared to state your opinion and be heard.
 To make it easier a sample Template for Presenters is provided but not required

 - You may become involved as an interested citizen.
 Any member of the public may attend Board hearings, may ask questions about issues, or bring matters of interests to the attention of the PUB outside of a formal hearing.
 Such interactions with PUB staff and others should be conducted in a structured and collegial manner.

 Public Hearing Process

 The hearing process proceeds in a uniform manner.
 It begins with an application from the utility and a public notice informing citizens of the time of the hearing and the matters of interest set to be examined.
-A pre-hearing conference is subsequently held to determine which individuals and groups will act as interveners during the official hearing, with potential interveners applying to the PUB.
+A pre-hearing conference is subsequently held to determine which individuals and groups will act as interveners during the official hearing, with potential interveners applying to the Board.
 The hearing commences, with examination of the utility taking place at variable times depending on the relative complexity and significance of the matter under scrutiny.
 The hearing culminates in the Board’s decision, which comes in the form of an Order.

 The hearing process generally begins when someone applies to the Board for a decision on a matter of interest.
 An applicant may be one of the following:

 • A regulated body, such as a utility